Accepting your appeal

 - give the person a written letter that says you want them to attend for you and has your signature on it

 If you appealed using PBLA Online, the First-tier Tribunal will send you an email telling you when a decision has been made.
-You will need to sign in to PBLA Online to see the decision.
+You will need to sign in to Transport Appeals online to see the decision.

 If you appealed by post, the Firs-tier Tribunal will send you a written decision about your appeal.